 "U.S. medical insurance is generally not accepted outside the United States, nor do the Social Security Medicare and Medicaid programs provide coverage for hospital or medical costs outside the United States. - U.S. Department of State

-- If you believe Medicare covers your cost of healthcare overseas while you are traveling abroad, you must know that traditional Medicare doesn't offer coverage for the same.
-Some Medicare supplemental plans may provide selective coverage outside the United States.
+- If you believe Medicare covers your cost of healthcare overseas while you're abroad, you should know that not all Medicare plans are created equal.
+Some Medicare supplemental plans may provide selective coverage outside the United States while others might not.
 Check with your insurance policy terms before taking an international trip.

 - A domestic health insurance plan may only cover emergency care overseas.
-However, you might have to pay an upfront fee if you get into medical trouble overseas and local medical provider doesnt recognize the insurance plan.
+However, you might be responsible for paying the upfront fee if a local medical provider doesn't recognize your insurance plan.

-- Adventure sports lovers or missionaries traveling to different parts of the world, includingremote areas, may have high chances of medical and accidental risk and must have a policy that not only covers them for health emergencies but also provide a good coverage for evacuation.
+- Adventure sports lovers or missionaries traveling to remote parts of the world may have higher chances of medical and accidental risk.
+Because of this, you should look for a policy that not only covers health emergencies, but also provides coverage for medical evacuation.